Walter Hofer

-Walter Andreas Hofer (1893 - c.
-1971) was a German art dealer who was Hermann Göring's principal art agent, director of the Göring Collection, and an important figure in Nazi art looting during World War II.
+Walter Andreas Hofer (10 February 1893 – 12 October 1975) was a German art dealer who was Hermann Göring's principal art agent, director of the Göring Collection, and an important figure in Nazi art looting during World War II.
 Hofer is referenced 162 times in the OSS Art Looting Investigation Units Reports of 1945-1946.
 He was not a member of the Nazi Party.
 After the war he continued to work as an art dealer in Munich.

 Early life

 Hofer was born in Berlin in 1893.
 He began his career at the gallery of his brother-in-law Kurt Walter Bachstitz in The Hague.
 In 1928, Hofer went to Berlin to study art where he met the Lausanne art collector Gottlieb Reber.
 Between 1930 and 1934, Hofer worked for Reber in Switzerland.
 From 1934, Hofer was an independent dealer working in Berlin near the Kurfürstendamm.

 Family

 In 1937, Hofer married the art restorer Berta Fritsch, who later became the official picture restorer for the Göring Collection.
 Fritsch was the sister of Gottlieb Reber's secretary.

 In 1942, Hofer helped his brother-in-law Kurt Bachstitz, who was Jewish, obtain a visa so that he could flee the Netherlands to Switzerland.
 He also arranged a divorce for Bachstitz so that his art dealing firm became fully Aryan, thus avoiding confiscation.
 Hofer's sister Lilly took over the running of the firm.